Our Sustainability Skills symbols are a visual tool designed

 toggle

-Vegetable-tanned calf leather laminated with coloured foil.
-Like all leathers with shiny surfaces, it is sensitive to scratches and other surface damage.
-The leather gets softer and can stretch with wear.
+Vegetable-tanned calf leather sourced from an Italian (Tuscany) supplier.
+Features a laminated surface with metallic-colored foil.
+Like all shiny leathers, it is sensitive to scratches and other surface damage.
+It gets softer with use and may stretch.

 iron